 For the customer, aside from some small differences in the user experience, (and maybe some incentives) it doesn't make too much difference how the booking is made, the end result and expectation is the largely similar.

 For restaurant operators however, reservations are not so simple.

 Whilst the idea of reservations has always meant they are free for the customer, this is not the case for the restaurant itself.
 The way a reservation is made can have a direct impact on margins, effect staffing levels and/or productivity, and alter the likelihood that customer will be retained and become a loyal guest.

-Because of this, having a sophisticated understanding of how the new restaurant reservations landscape impacts operations, marketing and especially margins, is a key piece in the restaurant revenue puzzle.
+Because of this, having a sophisticated understanding of how the new reservations landscape impacts restaurant management, operations, marketing and especially margins, is a key piece in the restaurant revenue puzzle.

 Think about reservations in terms of channel's

 To get a clearer pictures of how reservations effect a restaurant it's useful to think of them in terms of 'channels'.
 A channel is a term used in digital marketing circles to describe the different ways a company has available to reach current and potential customers.
 At a high level marketers often talk about channels in terms of "owned, earned and paid channels."

 You can see what this looks like in the image below.
 Within the owned, earned and paid channels there yet more channels and tactics to reach your customers.
 So for instance, in the paid channel a company could used many different types of advertising to reach their potential customers.